 Developing world-unique capabilities, establishing mutually beneficial partnerships in targeted technical areas and lowering barriers to collaboration will allow the UK to be in a favourable position for a Next Generation Future Fighter acquisition programme.
 Aligned to the Combat Air Strategy work, UK Ministry of Defence Head Office will develop potential future acquisition partnerships.
 Team Tempest will also identify and support the initiation of targeted technical cooperation with governments and industries of these partners where this is of mutual benefit for the parties.

-As part of Team Tempest, Leonardo is developing the advanced sensors, electronics and avionics, while working with the UK Ministry of Defence, the Royal Air Force's Rapid Capability Office, BAE Systems, Rolls Royce and MBDA in the following areas:
+Working alongside the UK Ministry of Defence and the Royal Air Force's Rapid Capability Office, Leonardo, BAE Systems, Rolls Royce and MBDA are developing the technologies for the UK's Future Combat Air Systems.

 - BAE Systems – advanced combat air systems and integration